We aim to provide the best possible service, but if something has gone wrong, we want to hear from you.

 Please note that any complaint to the Legal Ombudsman must be made within six months from the date on which you are notified of the outcome of our investigation.

 In addition, the Legal Ombudsman will ordinarily only investigate complaints that are raised either within six years of the act/omission about which you are complaining or within three years of the date on which you should reasonably have known there was cause for complaint.
 In either case, the date of the act/omission or the date on which you should reasonably have known there was cause for complaint must have been after 5 October 2010.
+Further information on complaints that have been resolved by an ombudsman's final decision can be found here.

 The Bar Standards Board regulates barristers and specialised legal services businesses in England and Wales.
 Their website contains a register which displays details of all barristers who are authorised to practise in England and Wales and who have a current practising certificate.
 The register will display the dates for which a barrister's practising certificate is valid.
 It includes information about barristers' practising status, their practising address, the reserved legal activities they are authorised to undertake and whether they have been the subject of any disciplinary findings which are published on the BSB website in accordance with their current policy.
 It can be found by clicking here.